 Whether you’re a landlord or a tenant getting your rental home to look the way you want can be tricky especially if you don’t have huge amounts of cash to splash around.

-As a landlord you’ve just spent a big sum of your savings on the property itself and now you have to spend even more getting it to look and feel like a home.
+As a landlord you’ve just spent a big sum of your savings on the property itself and now you have to spend even more getting it to look and feel like a home, and addressing repairs and upgrades like roofing maintenance, plumbing repairs, fence construction, etc.

 For tenants, you’ll more than likely be paying a fixed monthly fee so you have to keep that in mind while deciding how much to spend on the property itself to make it look good at the same time.